VaishnaviAnalyzed/Portfolio-Website-Creation/README.md

 # Portfolio
-A responsive personal portfolio website showcasing my skills, projects, and contact information.
-Built with HTML, CSS, and JavaScript.
+This is a high-performance, responsive portfolio website built with HTML, CSS, and JavaScript.
+It highlights my AI, Data Science, and Web Development projects with clean, user-centric web design.